fairtracks/fairtracks_validator/README.md

 These tools (currently, both [Python](python) and [Java](java)) implement next extensions:

+* Unique values check: When the `unique` attribute is declared, the values assigned in that part of the schema on a set of JSON contents must be unique.
+The check includes all the loaded JSON contents.
+There are several examples inside [test-data](test-data).
+Its behaviour is the next:

+  + If `unique` is a _`true`_ JSON value, the whole value in that position is used for the uniqueness check.

+  + If `unique` is an array of strings, and the whole value is an object, those strings are the names of the keys whose values form the tuple to be validated.

 * Format `curie`: This format represents a CURIE, whose namespace should be registered in [identifiers.org](https://identifiers.org/) (a copy of the registry is downloaded and cached).
 When this format is used, next attributes are used to manage its behavior:

   + `namespace`: It can be either a single string, or an array of them.
 Each one of these strings are the schemes allowed for the values.
 The schemes should be registered in [identifiers.org](https://identifiers.org/).